marekStef/decentralised-storage-system/documentation/docs/main-system/view-manager/schemas.md

 ```

-Now that you have a general idea of what kind of db access this component requires, you can move on to View Templates handling.
+Now that you have a general idea of what kind of db access this component requires, you can move on to Requirements imposed on the View Template's source code.